Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Experiments

 \subsubsection{Vanilla regurlarizers (VRs) vs URs}

-\Cref{Tab.regularizer_comp} and \Cref{Fig.regularizer_comp} compare the performance of the following cases: (I) only cross entropy loss (denoted as CE); (II) cross entropy plus vanilla regularizers (denoted as VRs); (III) cross entropy plus 2-layer unfolded regularizers (denoted as URs ($L=2$)); (IV) cross entropy plus 5-layer unfolded regularizers (denoted as URs ($L=5$)).
-By comparing these cases, we can observe the following patterns: (I) \Cref{Tab.regularizer_comp} shows a consistent improvement in performance when additional regularization techniques are added to the basic CE loss, leading to better scores in mIoU, mPre, mRec, and mF1.
-(II) \Cref{Tab.regularizer_comp} also demonstrates that URs outperform corresponding VRs in almost all metrics.
-For example, URs ($L=2$) and URs ($L=5$) achieve mIoUs of 52.13 and 59.35, respectively, compared to 31.49 achieved by VRs.
-(III) \Cref{Tab.regularizer_comp} additionally shows that the more layers the regularizers are unfolded, the better the performance obtained.
-For instance, URs ($L=5$) achieve an mIoU of 59.35, better than the 52.13 achieved by URs ($L=2$).
-These patterns can be visually confirmed in \Cref{Fig.regularizer_comp}.
+\Cref{Tab.regularizer_comp} and \Cref{Fig.regularizer_comp} compare the performance of the following cases: \textbf{(I)} only cross entropy loss (denoted as CE); \textbf{(II)} cross entropy plus vanilla regularizers (denoted as VRs); \textbf{(III)} cross entropy plus 2-layer unfolded regularizers (denoted as URs ($L=2$)); \textbf{(IV)} cross entropy plus 5-layer unfolded regularizers (denoted as URs ($L=5$)).
+By comparing these four cases, we can observe the following patterns: \textbf{(I)} \Cref{Tab.regularizer_comp} shows a consistent improvement in performance when the proposed image-level regularizer and inter-class contrastive regularizers are added to the basic CE loss, leading to better scores in mIoU, mPre, mRec, and mF1. \textbf{(II)} \Cref{Tab.regularizer_comp} also demonstrates that URs outperform corresponding VRs in almost all metrics.
+For example, URs ($L=2$) and URs ($L=5$) achieve mIoUs of 52.13 and 59.35, respectively, compared to 31.49 achieved by VRs. \textbf{(III)} \Cref{Tab.regularizer_comp} additionally shows that the more layers the regularizers are unfolded, the better the performance obtained.
+For instance, URs ($L=5$) achieves an mIoU of 59.35, better than the 52.13 achieved by URs ($L=2$).
+These patterns can be visually confirmed by \Cref{Fig.regularizer_comp}.
 In addition, \Cref{Fig.regularizer_comp} illustrates that URs ($L=5$) converges faster than URs ($L=2$).